ITISFoundation/osparc-manual-z43/docs/Tutorials/GeneralTutorial.md

 9. From the **Input** column, there should be a *isolve_input.h5* object, which is coming from the *File Picker* in the input field of the isolve options, labeled ```input_file```.
 10. Return to the study's workbench by clicking on the button with name of the study, located at the very top of your window (by default this button will be ```New Study```).
 11. At the top right hand corner, click on the ```Run``` button to execute the pipeline.
-12. Expand the **Logger** subwindow (if collapsed) on the left side of the screen by clicking the right-facing chevron.
-When the pipeline is finished, you will see the message:
+12. Expand the **Logger** subwindow (if collapsed) on the bottom left of the screen by clicking the chevron icon.
+When the pipeline is finished, you will see the message (it takes a few minutes to run, so be patient):
 ```
 ...task completed successfully
 ```